Two-Phase Relief Sizing

 DIERS Omega Two-Phase Relief — Engineering Fundamentals

-Why single-phase sizing fails for flashing relief, Leung's Omega closed-form, choked vs subcritical regime.
+Why single-phase sizing fails for flashing relief, Leung's Omega closed-form, and the choked vs subcritical regime.

 1. When two-phase matters